2101dudu/2101dudu/README.md

 - 💬 Fluent in English and a native Portuguese speaker.

-- 📷 I'm also a passionate photographer, a piano player, and I love connecting with people
+- 📷 I'm also a passionate photographer, piano player and I love connecting with people

 #